mcasimir/active_record_schema/README.md

 # ActiveRecordSchema

-*ActiveRecordSchema* is an ActiveRecord extension that allows you to write the database schema for a model within the model itself and to generate migrations directly from models
+*ActiveRecordSchema* is an ActiveRecord extension that allows you to write the database schema for a model within the model itself and to generate migrations directly from models.

-Unlike other libraries (eg. mini_record) ActiveRecordSchema is not an alternative to Rails migrations, but rather a tool to simplify their enhancing their positive sides and contrasting their defects.
+Unlike other libraries (eg. mini_record) ActiveRecordSchema is not an alternative to Rails migrations, but rather a tool to simplify their use enhancing their positive sides and contrasting their defects.

 Install